Epilepsy and Mental Health Podcast Series

 About the Epilepsy Tasmania Podcast Series

-From stories of love and overcoming the odds to others of bitter tragedy, My Journey takes us inside the minds of people effected by epilepsy.
-Released for Purple Month 2020, which runs for the month of March, Epilepsy Tasmania has produced a diverse and powerful series of stories that give us a sense of what living with epilepsy is like.
+From stories of love and overcoming the odds to others of bitter tragedy, Symphony of the Brain takes us inside the minds of people effected by epilepsy.
+Released for Purple Month 2020, and continuing in 2021, Epilepsy Tasmania has produced a diverse and powerful series of stories that give us a sense of what living with epilepsy is like.

 Dr Lila Landowski is a neurologist with the Menzies Research Institute, and she has a knack for explaining very complicated neurological mechanisms in a way that everyone can understand.